-When a prospect interacts with an email campaign, the Snapshot Report, your Store, or an Acquisition Widget, you’ll receive an email that exclaims, “You’ve got a new hot lead!”
-So exciting!
-That means it’s time to get in touch with your prospect.
+When a prospect interacts with an email campaign, the Snapshot Report, your Store, or an Acquisition Widget, you’ll receive an email that states, “You’ve got a new hot lead!”
+That means it’s time to get in touch with your prospect!

 Follow these steps to identify hot leads, and then prepare, schedule, and deliver your presentation.

 Identify hot leads

 When a prospect might be interested in your products, flame icons will appear beside their account in Sales & Success Center—this is a hot lead.

 The following actions trigger hot leads:

 - Prospect opened a campaign email (excludes product adoption campaigns).